Even when we are afraid, God gives us strength. Glory and peace be His eternal name.

 Why was I so different?

 I would read scripture on my own and I would questions adults.
-Not to challenge them, but to ask when I disagreed from what I heard in discussions.
+Not to challenge them, but to ask when I disagreed with what I heard in discussions.
 I’m thankful for my pastor that encouraged me during those Sunday and Wednesday night services.
 I’m grateful for a shepherd that looked out for me.
 Pastor Jim, thank you.

 But most adults didn’t understand me.
 They tried to water down how I talked.
 I could not speak or think as freely as I would have liked because it was advanced… and not common.